 \begin{definition}[AI system] We define an AI system as a system which takes an instance of a task, and either solves the instance or abstains from giving an answer for the instance (for instance by outputting `don't know').
 We allow the AI system to be randomized, for example it could abstain with some probability (with respect to its internal randomness) on an instance, and output a solution otherwise. \end{definition}

 Definition \ref{def:ai_system} simply formalizes the notion of a system which solves instances of a task.
 In this paper, we will consider the tasks of program verification, planning and determining graph reachability (defined rigorously later).
-Note that we allow the system to abstain from providing an answer for some instance if it so determines, which could be important from the perspective of safety \citep{geifman2017selective}.
-Now, we define the notion of safety.
+Note that we allow the system to abstain from providing an answer for some instance if it so determines, which could be important from the perspective of reliability and safety \citep{geifman2017selective}.
+Also note that the definition does not require the AI system to necessarily provide a proof of its answer, the system only needs to provide an answer or abstain.
+Next, we define the notion of accuracy.